ArtsicleOfficial/camera-smoothing/README.md

 ![0%](https://i.imgur.com/o6rPH8M.gif)

 ###### (Note: Pitch, or uppy-downy movement, is not smoothed as there's no setter for pitch in RuneLite's API)

+###### June 28 2026, Credit to broxxar fixing a bug due to breaking RuneLite API changes and enabling pitch-smoothing 🧈

 ![](https://raw.githubusercontent.com/ArtsicleOfficial/camera-smoothing/master/icon.png)